-- There should be a lot of image data-(more than 100 10x10 cm images per class). - 2) The dataset should be clean- (an expert should check it). - The labels should be strict-(multi-label classes should not be present in the same model). - 4) The images should be of fineacceptable quality (at least 80 DPI).
+- 1) There should be a lot of image data.

+- 2) The dataset should be clean.

+- 3) The labels should be strict.

+- 4) The images should be of fine quality (at least 80 DPI).

 In most cases, a geologist with a perfectly prepared database will have to rework the database several times before the above requirements are met (sect.
 4.1.1.), as the databases are usually designed on a larger scale.